gogleva/SecretSanta/README.md

 facilitate comparison of secretomes across multiple species or under various conditions.

+## 2. External dependencies
+SecretSanta relies on a set of existing command line tools to predict secreted proteins.
+Please install them and configure according to the listed instructions.
+Due to limitations imposed by the external dependencies, some of SecretSanta wrapper functions won't work in Windows, however should be fully functional on Linux and Mac.

-## 2. Automatic installation of external dependencies
+## 2.1 Automatic installation of external dependencies

 Download the external dependencies: